 Women In the Director’s Chair (WIDC)

-The Women In the Director’s Chair (WIDC) is an intensive, hands-on mentorship program providing professional and creative development to mid-career Canadian women directors of screen-based fiction.
-In workshop settings that simulate and explore professional on-set scenarios, Director participants work with highly skilled industry professionals including ACTRA actors, Directors Guild of Canada (DGC), International Alliance of Theatrical and Stage Employees (IATSE), as well as senior film studies students.
-Follow-up support, including mentoring, awards, fellowships, and career coaching is provided to Director participants to help them integrate what they’ve learned in the program into their careers and subsequent works.
+WIDC provides professional and creative development to mid-career Canadian women directors of screen-based fiction.
+In collegial workshop settings Director participants work with highly skilled industry professionals including Alliance of Canadian Cinema Television and Radio Artists (ACTRA) actors, Directors Guild of Canada (DGC), International Alliance of Theatrical and Stage Employees (IATSE) crafts people and technicians to develop original scripted content, explore creative, business and leadership best practices, and create strategic career plans.
+Director participants have access to mentoring, awards, fellowships, and career coaching to advance their careers, develop and produce their subsequent works.

-CWWA is the umbrella organization that administers the WIDC program and provides the platform for fostering follow-up for its alumnae.
-Since 1997, the collaboration and significant contributions of The Banff Centre and ACTRA toward the WIDC program have helped foster the continued success of the WIDC program.
-The CWWA Board of Directors oversees the development, delivery, promotion and fundraising for the over all WIDC program, including workshops, director alumnae follow-up mentorship, outreach initiatives, awards, fellowships, and the WIDC Career Advancement Module (CAM).
+The CWWA Board oversees the development, delivery, promotion and fundraising for the over all WIDC program, including workshops, director alumnae follow-up mentorships, outreach initiatives, development and production awards, fellowships, and the WIDC Career Advancement Module (CAM). more…

 *WIDC director alumnae hale from across Canada, and more than 25% come from diverse cultural backgrounds.